jaylaw81/six-feet-over-netlify/src/pages/index.md

       of the burden in such a horrible time.
     author: Bridgett, Wayne County MI
     image: /img/bridgett-and-children.jpeg
-  - quote: Six feet Over was a blessing to us.
-They helped us get through the most difficult, sad and stressful situation we have ever had to deal with.
-      Something that seemed impossible was made so much more easy and we will forever be grateful.
+  - quote: During the hardest times of my life Six Feet Over stepped up and helped me and my four children get closure.
+I never will forget how happy my kids were when they got a chance to wear they mom around their neck .
+We are forever grateful thanks to Six Feet Over my kids can talk to they mom when they start missing her.
+And that means a lot.
+The financial help was the best thing I have ever experienced.
+SFO helped me and children get my wife / their mom ashes  and that brought closure to 5 broken hearts.
+I tell people about Six Feet Over daily  and I will continue to, even when I write my songs I speak about SFO
-    author: Amanda, Redford MI
+    author: Terry, Saginaw MI
-    image: /img/amanda-with-lost-friend-robert.jpg
+    image: /img/terry-harvey-kids.jpg
   - quote: It's been almost two years since I got the worse phone call of my life.
 I didn't know how to process suicide, and I didn't have any support either.
       While looking on the internet for help I came across Six Feet Over – they